Homes for Sale in Glendale, CA

 Downtown (South of 134 Freeway)

 Downtown has a few mixed-use developments that combine shopping centers and condominiums for sale.
 Home buyers may also want to check out some of the stand-alone condo towers.
 Blocks away from the commercial core, you will find smaller homes in charming neighborhoods.
-The whole area is highly walkable.
 Here are the Downtown Glendale neighborhoods:

 - West Glendale